-These gains were offset by losses occurring mainly in construction, manufacturing, trade services, transportation & warehousing, prof., sci. & tech. services, business & building services, education, healthcare, information & culture services, accommodation & food services, and public administration.
+The number of full-time jobs in March was up from the previous month in utilities, construction, manufacturing, trade services, transportation & warehousing, professional & scientific services, education, healthcare, information & cultural services, accommodation & food services, and public administration.

 * All figures are seasonally adjusted, 3-month moving averages.
 Seasonal adjustment removes normal seasonal fluctuations.